MakilanBala/Quick_Parks-nationa_park_finder-/README.md

 cd client
 npm install
 ```
-4. Create MongoDB atlas cluster
-5. Create a .env file in the client for you backend api base
+4. Create a .env file in the client for you backend api base
 ```bash
 VITE_API_BASE=http://localhost:4000
 ```
-6. Create a .env file in the client and add these env variables
+5. Create a .env file in the client and add these env variables
 ```bash
 MONGODB_URI=your_atlas_srv_uri
 JWT_SECRET=some_long_random_value
 NPS_API_KEY=your_nps_api_key
 CORS_ORIGIN=http://localhost:5173
 ```
-7. Run the starting scripts
+6. Run the starting scripts
 ```bash
 cd server
 npm run dev